Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 ## Credits go to…

 - Evorp (content, some images)
-- Pomi108 (images and some content ideas and edits)
+- Pomi108 (images and some content ideas/edits)
 - Klonoa (an image)